Upcoming Presentation

 Lyrics by Zhailon Levingston

 Cleo and Pastor Jen are standing in the rubble that used to be Calvary Baptist Church.
-Two years ago they lost the lease, five years ago little Ciara was killed, ten years ago half the congregation left in protest, twenty years ago it was the second biggest megachurch in Alabama, thirty-four years ago they found the pastor in the basement — and last night Richard broke in, to await God’s imminent return.
+Two years ago they lost the lease, five years ago little Ciara was killed, ten years ago half the congregation left in protest, twenty years ago it was the second biggest megachurch in Alabama, thirty-four years ago they found the pastor in the basement and last night Richard broke in, to await Gods imminent return.

 A kaleidoscopic new musical tracing the lives of church leaders and congregants amid political movements, tragedies, and spiritual rebirth, A Burning Church is about an American institution fighting to survive a crisis of faith.

-Production photo of Black Is Beautiful, But It Ain’t Always Pretty, Under The Radar's INCOMING!
+Photo of the artist by Stan Demidoff Photography.
+Production photo of Black Is Beautiful, But It Aint Always Pretty, Under The Radar's INCOMING!
 Festival, The Public Theater.
 Photo by Stan Demidoff Photography.

+Photo of the artists courtesy of the artists.
 Production Photo of Nathan Hinton and Gary Vincent, A Burning Church, Producers Club 2019, New Ohio Theatre.
 Photo by Erik McGregor, Lighting by Katie Whittemore.

 What is the Archive Residency?